Lumen Review – plus Keto insights & the Garmin CIQ Metabolism Reporting Tool

 - The Garmin widget is a pretty good snapshot as-is, although it would benefit from updating readings over WiFi rather than via the Connect app.
 A true Garmin CIQ app that takes readings on the watch would be even better (I would use that).

-- Along a similar vein to the Garmin Widget, the Apple Watch is crying out for a circular Lumen FLEX complication as well as a 5-day streak rectangular complication showing the waking reading trend.
+Along a similar vein to the Garmin Widget, the Apple Watch is crying out for a circular Lumen FLEX complication as well as a 5-day streak rectangular complication showing the waking reading trend.
 Lumen users would then add these to a custom watch face.
+(An Apple WATCH app will be released around Summer 2021)

 - Perhaps better than Apple’s complications or Garmin’s widgets would be the means to totally bypass the widget/complication and be able to use the Apple Watch/Garmin Watch for directly taking readings (I would use that)